RaphaelLMendes/RaphaelLMendes/README.md

 ## I'm an Engineer that loves to learn new things especially if i can code them.

 - 🔭 I’m currently working on ...
-- 🌱 I’m currently learning about web development.
+- 🌱 I’m currently learning about web development using Python.
 - ⚡ Fun fact: I love to play Acoustic Guitar

 ### Languages and Tools: